port-labs/port-docs/docs/promote-scorecards/manage-using-3rd-party-apps/github.md

 For every scorecard level that is not completed, a GitHub Issue will be created, along with tasks for the level rules.

-Head to the Port sender [Jira section](https://github.com/marketplace/actions/port-sender#manage-scorecards-with-github-issues) to learn more about the integration and how to use it.
+Head to the Port sender [GitHub section](https://github.com/marketplace/actions/port-sender#manage-scorecards-with-github-issues) to learn more about the integration and how to use it.

 ### Created GitHub issue example